 It may not matter which of these categories you are in as a thought leader, if any.
 To note, 34% of the respondents report that the type of person who provides thought leadership isn’t a concern; you just need to be able to connect with your intended audience.

-Building and Establishing a Thought Leadership Strategy
+How to Build a Thought Leadership Strategy

 There isn’t one right way to build a thought leadership strategy.
 However, these guidelines can help you get started on establishing your thought leadership strategy: